Jeff-Adler/stats-workbook/definitions.md

 - - ex. combination locks or phone numbers
 - - basically an ordered combination
 - - Permutation results should always be HIGHER than combination, since every different permutation is a possible outcome.
 In a combination, any change in ordering is irrelevant.

+- combination & permutation are not about probability in and of itself, but about describing events